kamuju25/kubernetes-basics/kubernetes.md

 If the application needs to be updated with the newer version, which is deployed on many docker instances, it should be done one at a time instead of all at once, as the users using the application may not be impacted, such type of upgrade is known as rolling updates.

-Finally say for example you would like to make multiple changes to your environment such as upgrading

-the underlying Web Server versions as well as scaling your environment and also modifying the resource

-allocations etc. You do not want to apply each change immediately after the command is run, instead you like to apply a pause to your environment, make the changes and then resume so that all the changes are rolled out together.
+Say for example you would like to make multiple changes to your environment, such as upgrading the underlying Web Server versions as well as scaling your environment and also modifying the resource allocations etc. You do not want to apply each change immediately after the command is run, instead you like to apply a pause to your environment, make the changes and then resume so that all the changes are rolled out together.
 All of these capabilities are available with